 If you or someone you know has ever experienced migraines, then you may understand just how disabling this condition can be.
 There are a number of symptoms migraines are known to produce, such as throbbing and pounding head pain, nausea and vomiting, visual disturbances, sensitivity to light and sound, dizziness, and numbness and tingling.

 In some cases, symptoms are involved without the actual head pain.
-Approximately 25% of those with migraines experience aura preceding the head pain.
+Approximately 25% of migraineurs experience aura preceding the head pain.
 This may include seeing stars, flashes of light, zigzag lines, or other neurological symptoms such as loss of feeling in the limbs.
 Episodes of migraines last between 4 and 72 hours.
 As many as 39 million Americans and just shy of a billion people worldwide experience migraines, with women having them three times more often than men.

 Heart Problems Associated with Migraines

 Additional worries come along with having migraines.
 These debilitating headaches bring with them an increased risk of strokes, heart attacks, irregular heart rates, and blood clots, according to a new study.
 The study points out that the health risk is highest in the first year after being diagnosed with migraines.
 However, this risk can last as long as 20 years according to lead researcher Dr. Jasper Adelborg, postdoctoral fellow of clinical epidemiology at the Aarhus University Hospital in Denmark.

 He goes on to state there is accumulating evidence that migraines are an important risk factor for most cardiovascular diseases in both men and women equally.
 The researchers of this study added additional information pointing out that migraines affect approximately 15% of people, mostly women, and are the second leading cause of years lost to disability in 2016.